Mermade/openapi_optimise/README.md

 As these currently consume excessive memory

-This optimisation may be most useful when the OpenApi specification has been converted from another format or automatically generated.
+These optimisations may be most useful when the OpenApi specification has been converted from another format or automatically generated.
+Savings of 25% *even after gzip compression* are easily possible.

+Included command-line tools:

+* `openapi_optimise` applies all default optimisations
+* `shrink` applies the currently non-default optimisations
+* `expand` applies the de-referencing algorithm.
+May create huge output on large specifications
+* `detab` simply serialises the input as a JSON object with no linefeeds or indentation